AMB Converter

 AMB files suffer from a severe identity crisis, serving as proprietary containers for at least three distinct software ecosystems.
 Most commonly, you will encounter this format as a packed asset archive in Dragon Ball Z: Budokai Tenkaichi 3, containing 3D models and textures that standard 3D viewers like Blender cannot read natively.
 Alternatively, in the strategy classic Age of Empires II, AMB files function as "Ambience" sound banks, storing background environmental noise.
 Less frequently, they appear as CAD drawings created by Amoeba CAD or database backups for Bolide Software's All My Books.

-The biggest obstacle is that these files are not meant for end-user consumption.
+The main drawback is that these files are not meant for end-user consumption.
 They are obfuscated binary blobs optimized for specific game engines or legacy software.
 Opening an Age of Empires .AMB file in a standard media player like VLC usually fails because the header information is non-standard or raw.
 Similarly, the DBZ files require specialized unpacking scripts to extract the geometry inside, making them useless for editing without conversion.

 For the audio variants (AoE), the best workflow is converting the raw audio data to WAV or MP3 for easy listening or editing.
 For the 3D game assets, you are generally looking to unpack them into standard OBJ or FBX formats to modify the character models.
 If you are dealing with the All My Books database, your only practical option is restoring the file within the original application to export a CSV or XLS spreadsheet for broader compatibility.